 14 - Logo

-You're able to choose where our maker's mark is placed.
-The more subtle option is to place the company name on the spine.
+We have two different logos that may be placed on the knife.
+The more subtle option is the company name on the spine.
 The more decorative option is our circular landscape logo to be placed on the satin flats of the knife.
-Note; convex grinds and dark heat-treat finish knives will always have a spine logo

 Spine etch (top), Circular landscape logo (bottom)